MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 A default audio stream to accept softphone sessions with if no audio stream was used when accepting the session (ie: `sdk.acceptSession({ id: 'session-id', mediaStream })`)

+> Warning: Firefox does not allow multiple microphone media tracks. using a default could cause the SDK to be unable to request any other audio device besides the active microphone – which would be the audio track on this default stream.

 #### `defaults.audioElement`
 `audioElement?: HTMLAudioElement;` Optional: no default.
 (See note about default behavior)